Money Smart Athlete Blog

 By Iacovos Iacovides, Contributor

-Over the course of the last six months or so, we have all been witnesses to a feud between Cristiano Ronaldo and Manchester United’s management and ownership.
-Months of rumours about Ronaldo’s off-the-field behaviour and attitude towards his teammates, managers and club owners culminated into an explosive interview of the Portuguese superstar with the British journalist Piers Morgan.
+Over the last six months, we have witnessed a feud between Cristiano Ronaldo and Manchester United’s management and ownership.
+Months of rumours about Ronaldo’s off-the-field behaviour and attitude towards teammates, managers, and club owners culminated in an explosive interview with British journalist Piers Morgan.

-Ronaldo played for the best clubs in the world, literally won every major trophy and accolade out there and – alongside Lionel Messi – is the best footballer in the history of the game.
-Unsurprisingly, he is also a multi-millionaire in spite of his athletic gifts; for he is the owner of many successful businesses and will almost certainly not face any financial difficulties due to his retirement from football.
-It should also be mentioned, that not only does he still compete at age 38, he does so at the highest level which is in itself an achievement.
+Ronaldo played for the best clubs in the world, won every major trophy and accolade.
+Alongside Lionel Messi – is the best footballer in the history of the game.
+Unsurprisingly, he is also a multi-millionaire in spite of his athletic gifts.
+He is the owner of many successful businesses and will almost certainly not face any financial difficulties due to his retirement from football.
+It should also be mentioned that not only does he still compete at age 38, but he does so at the highest level, which is an achievement in itself.
 Still, we can safely say that Ronaldo has not been handling his imminent retirement gracefully – no matter whose side you are on.
 Now imagine how amplified all these feelings would be for someone who is forced to retire five or ten years earlier than the norm.

-There are several reasons as to why athletes retire early, although the most common are health/injury-related reasons.
-Nonetheless, there are some occasions that force athletes to retire early, such as illegal or highly immoral and unethical off-field behaviour.
+There are several reasons why athletes retire early, with health/injury-related issues being the most common.
+However, there are occasions that force athletes to retire early, such as illegal or highly immoral and unethical off-field behaviour.
 We have yet to see the final chapter of the Mason Greenwood story, but early retirement is a distinct possibility.
-The list of early retirees includes Jack Wilshere, once believed to have a bright future in front of him, but was essentially taken out of action due to a string of injuries in his early 20s which forced him to retire before the age of 30.
+The list of early retirees includes Jack Wilshere.
+Once believed to have a bright future in front of him, but was forced into early retirement due to a string of injuries in his early 20s.
 The Chinese sensation Yao Ming was also forced to retire at age 30, just like numerous other promising young talents.

-There is a myriad of struggles that athletes may face as a result of early retirement but they can be easily reduced into two organizing categories: financial and mental.
-The first is pretty self-explanatory and relates to the relatively abrupt loss of income; although most are likely to have safety nets in place, such as insurance policies.
-The second has to do with the mental impact that early retirement can have on the individual which can emerge in different shades.
-Early retirement implies little or no adjustment period which can be overwhelming.
+Athletes face a variety of struggles as a result of early retirement, but these can be categorized into two main areas: financial and mental.
+The first category is self-explanatory and relates to the relatively abrupt loss of income.
+Although most athletes have safety nets in place, such as insurance policies.
+The second area pertains to the mental impact of early retirement, which can emerge in various forms.
+Early retirement often comes with little or no adjustment period, which can be overwhelming.

-According to psychological literature, athletes like many celebrities, associate and sometimes conflate their identity with their sport.
-Moreover, the loss of structure, routine and discipline that they were previously accustomed to has an adverse effect on their everyday lives.
-Even the loss of the social practices of sports such as the camaraderie between teammate seems to have a negative impact on athletes.
+According to psychological literature, athletes, like many celebrities, associate and sometimes conflate their identity with their sport.
+Moreover, the loss of structure, routine, and discipline that they were previously accustomed to negatively impacts their everyday lives.
+Even the loss of the social aspects of sports, such as camaraderie with teammates, seems to affect athletes in a detrimental way.

-In order to deal with the impact of early retirement, what athletes could do is find themselves a therapist.
-Even if they do not feel like they are struggling, it would be a good idea to find a psychologist that they can speak with about the changes in their life and their emotions.
+To deal with the impact of early retirement, athletes could benefit from finding a therapist.
+Even if they do not feel like they are struggling, it is a good idea to find a psychologist to discuss life changes and emotions.

-Moreover, athletes could let their family and social circle in.
-Their social environment can be of great help if they actually bring them in.
-Many people close up when they encounter difficulties, which may lead to friction with friends and families.
+Additionally, athletes could open up to their family and social circle.
+Their social environment can be immensely helpful if they allow them in.
+Many people tend to close off when faced with difficulties, leading to friction with friends and family.

-It would also be a good idea for athletes to pursue their interests.
-Were they thinking about higher-education?
-A start-up?
-Another enterprise?
+It would also be beneficial for athletes to pursue their other interests.
+Were they thinking about higher education, a start-up, or another enterprise?
 Now is the time.
-Without rushing into it and going through the right routes it can be a great idea to pursue other interests that can help them with the hit their self-identity takes due to early retirement, but also the loss of structure and discipline in their everyday lives.
+Without rushing and carefully considering their options, athletes can pursue other passions that help address the blow to their self-identity from early retirement.
+It also provides a replacement for the structure and discipline lost in their daily lives.

 Most importantly, athletes should start early!
-As we keep stressing on the MSA blog, athletes’ off-the-field enterprises and activities, and their plans for the future should start almost in conjunction with their professional debut.
-When they start thinking about retirement at the dawn of their career and even act on some of their ideas early on, then at least even the unfortunate event of early retirement will find them ready.
+As we stress on the MSA blog, athletes’ off-the-field enterprises and future plans should begin almost alongside their professional debut.
+By considering retirement from the start of their career and taking action on some of their ideas early, they will be better prepared when early retirement eventually becomes a reality.

 The Money Smart Athlete® Blog is established and run by the Sports Financial Literacy Academy® (SFLA).
 Through its education programs, the SFLA has the vision to financially educate and empower athletes of all ages to become better people, not just better athletes.
 For more information on our courses, our SFLA Approved Trainer Program®, and how they can benefit you and your clients, please get in touch with us at [email protected].